 The award-winning Women in Engineering Magazine, published by the largest technical professional organization in the world dedicated to advancing technology for the benefit of humanity, is putting animal rights in the spotlight.
 The magazine works to recognize women with successful careers in STEM (science, technology, engineering, and mathematics) and to encourage women starting out in those fields.
 And in December, it profiled two PETA scientists who are making scientific research kinder to animals and more beneficial to humans.

-Jessica Sandler, PETA’s vice president of regulatory testing, and Dr. Amy Clippinger, the director of PETA’s Regulatory Testing Department, also lead the PETA International Science Consortium Ltd., which coordinates the scientific and regulatory expertise of PETA and its affiliates.
+Jessica Sandler, PETA’s vice president of regulatory testing, and Dr. Amy Clippinger, the director of PETA’s Regulatory Testing Department, also lead the PETA International Science Consortium Ltd., which coordinates the scientific and regulatory expertise of PETA entities worldwide.
 PETA’s team of scientists uses workshops, webinars, grants, awards, and its own research to drive innovation, affect corporate and government policy, and advance humane science.

 The article, titled “Technology Brings Change to Toxicity Testing”, explains the following: